docarray/docarray/docs/data_types/audio/audio.md

 First, let's define a class, which extends [`BaseDoc`][docarray.base_doc.doc.BaseDoc] and has an `url` attribute of type [`AudioUrl`][docarray.typing.url.AudioUrl], and an optional `tensor` attribute of type `AudioTensor`.

-Next, we can instantiate an object of that class with a local or remote url.
+Next, you can instantiate an object of that class with a local or remote URL.

 ```python
 from docarray import BaseDoc